Alexander Borthwick Murray: Public life

 In 1850 he was one of the many who supported South Australian Register editor John Stephens who was being attacked for his outspoken criticism of some influential people.

 In 1851 he was appointed to the District Road Commission for the Hundred of Para Wirra, the precursor of the District Council of Tungkillo, of which he was one of the original councillors and for some time chairman.

 Murray supported compulsory implementation the Real Property Act (Torrens Title), as a way of depriving usurious lawyers of a source of unearned revenue.

 In April 1862, he was elected to the House of Assembly for the District of Gumeracha at the by-election brought about by the retirement of the Hon.
 Alexander Hay, so was one of those named in the reformed List of Justice of the Peace.
 He was reelected at the 1862 general election and again in 1865.

 In March 1869 he was elected to the Legislative Council and retained his seat till February 1877.
 He reentered the Legislative Council in July 1880, which he held until 14 April 1888, when he retired to his home, 'Murray Park', at Magill and was appointed Justice of the Peace.

 Family

-He had three brothers who spent some time in Australia: John Murray (who arrived in 1843 and was responsible for much of the improvement in merino breeding), P. M. Murray, and William Murray (ca.1820 – 18 October 1901), jam manufacturer of Sea View, Glen Osmond, whose daughter Esther Tinline Murray married George Swan Fowler.
+He had three brothers who spent some time in Australia: John Murray (who arrived in 1843 and was responsible for much improvement in merino breeding), Pulteney Malcolm Murray (c.
+1818 – 10 November 1879), and William Murray (c.
+1820 – 18 October 1901), jam manufacturer of Sea View, Glen Osmond, whose daughter Esther Tinline Murray married George Swan Fowler.